 - Volatile.
-Many alternatives have been very volatile.
-Oil has had 75% drawdowns in the decade between 2006 and 2016.
+Some alternatives have been volatile.
+Oil has had two 75% drawdowns in the decade between 2006 and 2016.
 It was long considered that a home was a nearly infallible investment that could avoid the drawdowns common to stocks and bonds.
 Yet home prices saw a 36% drop during the housing bust4.

 - Correlation.
 The main attraction of alternatives is their diversification value.
 Yet many alternatives have had a disappointingly high correlation to the equity market.
 Real estate didn't provide much diversification during the Great Financial Crisis when both equity and real estate prices plunged simultaneously.
 And as investors pile into alternatives, correlations go up.
 Commodities, which had a correlation of around 20% with other asset prices in the 1980s and 1990s, have a 60% correlation today5.

 - Low returns.
 Most damning, many alternative assets have not delivered a significant positive long-term return to their owners.
 It doesn't matter how much diversification an asset provides if it doesn't make its holders any money.
-The chart below6 shows real returns since 1900 to stocks, and some typical alternative assets: gold, oil, and an index of 40 commodities.
+The chart below shows the value of an investment in stocks, bonds, gold, and commodities since 1973.

 Can investors achieve the desired diversification yet manage to avoid these substantial issues?

-Bireme offers two proprietary, market-neutral strategies that we think deliver on the promise of alternative assets.
+Bireme offers two proprietary, market-neutral strategies that we hope can deliver on the promise of alternative assets.
 These strategies are designed to have no long-term correlation with the stock market.
-In addition, the strategies should have no correlation with each other, as they are profoundly different, each targeting a different market inefficiency and a different approach to market neutrality.
+In addition, the strategies should have no correlation with each other, as they are profoundly different investing approaches and take different routes to market neutrality.

-We believe both have the potential for significant long-term returns while avoiding the common drawbacks listed above.
+We believe both have the potential for positive long-term returns while avoiding the common drawbacks listed above.
 By using only publicly-listed equities, we're able to preserve liquidity for investors should they need it.
 High liquidity keeps transaction costs down, and means our strategies are constantly being valued by the public market, reducing valuation uncertainty.
-Finally, we expect these strategies will come with significantly lower volatility than an alternative like oil with its wild price swings.
+Finally, we expect these strategies will have lower volatility than an alternative like oil with its wild price swings.